 Al Lehto Wins Inaugural Student Desert Writing Prize

 Al Lehto, a senior at Redmond Proficiency Academy, has won the inaugural Waterston Student Desert Writing Prize for their essay, "Badlands," an essay about the many hours their artist mother spent painting in the Badlands (now a federally designated wilderness area) just east of Bend, and the times they would join her.
 There, according to Lehto, their mother found solace, escape and inspiration.
 Al wrote, “As I’ve grown older, my mom’s passion for the aged trees has been more natural, and brought me closer to understanding her compassion for wildlife and longing for the great wide spaces they offer.”
 Al plans to attend the University of Oregon majoring in early childhood education.
-Al's win includes a $250 cash prize, and recognition and a reading at the Prize's annual award ceremonies, currently scheduled for September 10, 2020.
+Al's win includes a $250 cash prize, and recognition and a reading at the Prize's virtual 2020 award ceremonies on September 17, 2020.

 The student award contest is open to all high school-age students (grades 9-12), 18 years old or younger, who reside in Crook, Deschutes,Lake or Jefferson County.
 Public school, private school and home-schooled students are eligible.

 Essays may be submitted by email to email@example.com from January 1, 2020 through (new date!)
 April 15, 2020.
 The prize winner and other submitters will be notified in late April and the winner will be invited to appear at the annual Waterston Desert Writing Prize awards event at the High Desert Museum June 24, 2020.